As-Sirāt: In other religions

 in both Avestan and Pahlavi literature.

 Certain forms of Christianity also feature a similar bridge or passage, such as the Brig of Dread in folk Western Christianity, or the passage through the aerial toll houses in Eastern Orthodoxy.

 Manichaeism calls this path to heaven or paradise the "Pillar of Glory" and identifies it with the Milky Way.
 Like the versions of this doctrine in Philo and the Kabbalah, the Manichaean account entails reincarnation as a possibility resulting from falling off the path or turning back.

 Cultural references

 American science fiction author Frank Herbert adopted the idea for his novel Dune.
 In the Orange Catholic Bible, life is described as a journey across the Sirat, with "Paradise on my Right, Hell on my Left, and the Angel of Death Behind".

+The bridge is the namesake of Sirāt, which opens with an explanation of it in Spanish.
+(Note: "EXISTE UN PUENTE LLAMADO SIRĀT QUE UNE INFIERNO Y PARAÍSO.
+SE ADVIERTE AL QUE LO CRUZA QUE SU PASO ES MÁS ESTRECHO QUE UNA HEBRA DE CABELLO, MÁS AFILADO QUE UNA ESPADA.")

 There is a Persian curse "meet you [at] Sirat".